rebeccayilma/mankind-backend/README.md

 ### Run Service

 1. **Configure Environment**
-   - Copy `.env.example` on the folder root
+   - Copy `.env.example` to the project root directory
-   - Paste that file in each microservice directory
    - Rename the file to `.env`
-   - Update the database connection details in each `.env` file
+   - Update the database connection details in the `.env` file
+   - **Note**: All services are configured to read from the root `.env` file for both local and Docker development
+   - **Service URLs**: The `.env` file includes all service URLs for inter-service communication
    - For detailed database configuration, see [Database Setup](#database-setup) section

 2. **Keycloak Setup (Required for Authentication)**